California DMV reviewing approach to regulating Tesla's public self-driving test - report | Technology

 California DMV reviewing approach to regulating Tesla's public self-driving test - report

-California is reevaluating Tesla Inc's Full Self-Driving (FSD) test program, to determine if the electric-car maker's software should fall under its motor vehicle department's autonomous vehicle regulations, the Los Angeles Times reported on Tuesday.
-The features "require a fully attentive driver", according to the company.
-California's Department of Motor Vehicles (DMV) informed Tesla about the state regulator's review last week, the Los Angeles Times said https://www.latimes.com/business/story/2022-01-11/dmv-message-to-legislatures-ontesla-full-self-driving-safety-its-not-our-job.
+Those reports are made public, as is data on self-driving systems being disengaged.
+California's Department of Motor Vehicles (DMV) informed Tesla about the regulator's review last week, the Los Angeles Times said https://www.latimes.com/business/story/2022-01-11/dmv-message-to-legislatures-ontesla-full-self-driving-safety-its-not-our-job.

 - Country: